salihinsaealal/xert-homeassistant/README.md

 ## Example Dashboard YAML (Standard Lovelace)

 > This example uses only standard Home Assistant cards for maximum compatibility.
 Replace `[username]` with your Xert username.
-The entity IDs are now always `sensor.{username}_fitness_status`, etc.

 ```yaml
 type: vertical-stack